 Late Lyme neuroborreliosis is accepted by all existing guidelines in Europe, US and Canada.
 The terms chronic and late are synonymous and both define tertiary neurosyphilis or tertiary Lyme neuroborreliosis.
 The use of chronic and late Lyme neuroborreliosis as different entities is inaccurate and can be confusing.
 Further pathological investigations and the detection of spirochetes in infected tissues and body fluids are strongly needed.

 August - September 2011

-There is an increasing amount of data that indicates that spirochetes are involved in the pathogenesis of AD.
-This review presents historic and new data related to the involvement of spirochetes in AD.
+Increasing amount of data indicate that spirochetes are involved in the pathogenesis of Alzheimer's disease.
+Here we review historic and new data related to the involvement of spirochetes in Alzheimer's disease.
 All positive and negative data are included.
-The goal was to critically analyze the association and causality between spirochetes and AD, based on the substantial amount of data available and on established criteria of Koch and Hill
+The goal was to critically analyze the association and causality between spirochetes and Alzheimer's disease, based on the substantial amount of data available and on established objective criteria of Koch and Hill